Creative & Social Placemaking

-Philippa designs creative placemaking projects that bring people together who might not normally meet to engage in dialogue and meaningful interaction.
+Philippa designs creative and social placemaking projects that bring people together who might not normally meet to engage in dialogue and meaningful interaction.
 She constructs human-centered activations that facilitate connections between neighbors, reinforce community bonds, and strengthen relationships.

 SEE / CHANGE is a video art installation that puts a human face on how population change and economic shifts affect neighborhoods and communities.
 The installation can be adapted to any neighborhood wishing to shine a light on its residents and to connect them to one another.